 I moved to Madison, Wisconsin and began painting and photographing architecture.
 I arrived in late 2008- early 2009 and began documenting changes to Madison and her buildings.
 This artist book will drop in 2018- 2019, as a 10 year project.

 Recently I designed an exhibit in Overture Center Gallery ll to enhance the interior architecture.
 I created an installation of my Constant Project, displaying the work on large-scale aluminum sheets.
 The pieces were placed together to form windows, as if I could actually alter time/space/architecture to brighten the gallery; I created an experience for my audience.

 My current studies focus on architecture as I continue my long-time love affair.
 I'm interested in what architecture relays about human history, values, and future.
 I am studying "The Architectural Imagination" through Harvard University.

 Caroline S. Knickmeier is an artist and writer.
 She grew up traveling and experiencing life in the city, the wild, and on a variety of college campuses.
 She was born along the Mississippi River in southwestern Wisconsin where she dodged rattlesnakes and caught fish.
 She lived off the grid and protected endangered species in remote locations of Hawaii for the National Park Service.
 Her BA was earned from the University of Minnesota and the University of Montana in Liberal Studies and Wilderness.
 Studies continued at Flathead College in professional goldsmithing and Madison College, where she studied painting, photography, and ceramics.
-Presently she is studying Communication at UW Madison with Continuing Studies.
+Presently she is studying Communication at UW Madison with Continuing Studies and "The Architectural Imagination" online with Harvard.
 She prefers to walk to capture photographs if not driving a sports car or riding a motorcycle, so you'll find her creating new work daily, making the best of what's before her.
 All of her work is done in-camera, all work is unaltered.